Konash/arabic-support-unity/README.md

 2. You can now use hindu numbers instead of the default of the font if needed. (٠	١	٢	٣	٤	٥	٦	٧	٨	٩) Use the UseHinduNumbers() and UseDeafultNumbers() method to switch your settings.
 The default value is not to use hindu numbers.
 3. 4 Persian characters have been added (3.0): چژ گپ
 4. Multiple lines are supported.
 However, you have to supply the breaklines to the Fix method yourself.

+# Issues
+## The text is not showing on your build?
+1. Click on the font you are using in the project field.
+2. In the inspector, find the "Character" field.
+3. Change it from dynamic to unicode.

 I hope you'll find this asset useful and enjoy using it!